avenix/WDK/README.md

 2. https://dl.acm.org/citation.cfm?id=3267267

 ## About
 My name is Juan Haladjian.
 I developed the Wearables Development Toolkit as part of my post-doc at the Technical University of Munich.
 Feel free to contact me with questions or feature requests.
 The project is under an MIT license.
-You are welcome to use the WDK, extend it and redistribute it for any purpose, as long as you give credit for it.
+You are welcome to use the WDK, extend it and redistribute it for any purpose, as long as you give credit for it by copying the *LICENSE.txt* file to any copy of this software.

 Email: [haladjia@in.tum.de](mailto:haladjia@in.tum.de)